lukso-network/lsp-smart-contracts/TESTING.md

 To run the tests, use the `npm run test:{lsp}` command.
 Replace `{lsp}` with the specific test script you want to execute.
 Here are the available test script options with their descriptions:

-## Running Tests

-To run the tests, use the `npm run test:{lsp}` command.
-Replace `{lsp}` with the specific test script you want to execute.
-Here are the available test script options with their descriptions:

 - `test`: Runs all tests in order.
 - `test:benchmark`: Executes benchmark tests related to gas cost.
 - `test:parallel`: Runs the tests in parallel, allowing for simultaneous execution.